 The route features 5 key climbs and with around 7000 feet of climbing, including Holme Moss, a regular feature in many cycling events over recent years including the Tour of Britain and Leeds Classic.
 With the route featuring them all within the first 35 miles, with only brief, fast descents to recover on.

-After Wessenden riders can recover on the long descent, whilst enjoying the view, before reaching Holmfirth, home of Last of the Summer Wine – another ideal place for a breather before beginning the long climb to the foot of Holme Moss, a hard enough climb in its own right, made worst by the fact you can see Holme Moss rearing up in the distance.
+After Wessenden riders can recover on the long descent, whilst enjoying the view, before reaching Holmfirth, home of Last of the Summer Wine – with our feed station ideally placed for a breather before beginning the long climb to the foot of Holme Moss, a hard enough climb in its own right, made worst by the fact you can see Holme Moss rearing up in the distance.
 Holme Moss itself is 1 and a quarter miles and features marking in the road every 400 metres so you’ll know exactly how much suffering is to go!

 With the worst of the climbs behind them, riders can enjoy the descent to Woodhead before the long drag up the Woodhead Pass.
 The run in home take riders through Dunford Bridge, Denby Dale (famous for its Pies) before swinging back to home though Emley, Kirkheaton and Bradley, before finishing back at the start where food will be on hand.